skfarhad/stocksurferbd/CONTRIBUTING.md

 - Issue that pull request!

-## Report bugs using Github's [issues](https://github.com/skfarhad/stocksurferbd/issues)
+## Reporting bugs
 Let's use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/skfarhad/stocksurferbd/issues).

-## Write bug reports with detailed summery and sample code
+#### Write bug reports with detailed summery and sample code.
+Great bug reports tend to have-
-**Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce